RayMaroun/students-extra-resources/java-packages-feature-based.md

             if (!stockReduced) {
                 System.out.println("Failed to reserve stock for: " +
                     cartItem.getProduct().getName());
-                return null; // Rollback - in real app would be transaction }
+                // In a real app, we'd rollback here return null;
+            }

             // Create order item